Taritsyn/JavaScriptEngineSwitcher/src/JavaScriptEngineSwitcher.Node/readme.txt

    =============
    RELEASE NOTES
    =============
+   1. Added support for .NET 10;
-   Performed a migration to the modern C# null/not-null checks.
+   2. Performed a migration to the modern C# null/not-null checks.

    =============
    DOCUMENTATION